-THE sign in the Riverside, just
+THIS sign in the Riverside, not

-off Nantwch town centre, says it all.
+far from Nantwch town centre, says it all.

 It invites local people to sample the fruit